trilitech/tezos-developer-docs/docs/developing/sandbox.md

 ## Tezbox

-[Tezbox](https://github.com/tez-capital/tezbox) is also a simulated Tezos environment that runs in a container.
+[Tezbox](https://github.com/tez-capital/tezbox) is a simulated Tezos environment that runs in a container.

 Tezbox provides different images that mirror versions of the Octez suite.
 For example, to run Tezbox with Octez version 19.1 and the Paris protocol, run this command: